Live Satellite View of Your House

-If you’re trying to see your house on a live satellite view, the short answer is this: true live satellite imagery of a specific home isn’t available to regular users.
-What you can get instead is a mix of recent satellite photos, aerial imagery, Street View-style panoramas, and, in some cases, weather or disaster maps that update very often.
+If you're trying to see your house on a live satellite view, the short answer is this: true live satellite imagery of a specific home isn't available to regular users.
+What you can get instead is a mix of recent satellite photos (days to months old), aerial imagery, Street View-style panoramas, and in some cases weather or disaster maps that update very frequently.

 For most people, Google Earth, Google Maps, Zoom Earth, and Bing Maps are the first places to check.
-If you want newer commercial imagery and don’t mind paying, SkyFi is the clearest paid option in this list.
-If your real goal is “what does my house look like right now?”, that’s usually better handled by Street View or Live View-style tools, not satellite feeds.
+If you want newer commercial imagery and don't mind paying, SkyFi is the clearest paid option.
+If your real goal is "what does my house look like right now?", that's usually better handled by Street View or Live View-style tools, not satellite feeds.

 Quick Answer

-If you want the closest thing to a current view, start with Google Earth, Zoom Earth, and Bing Maps.
-For newer commercial imagery, SkyFi is worth a look.
-For weather, fire, cloud, and storm tracking, NASA Worldview and Zoom Earth update much more often than residential satellite maps.
+If you want the closest thing to current imagery, start with Google Earth, Zoom Earth, and Bing Maps.
+For newer commercial satellite imagery, SkyFi is worth a look.
+For weather, fire, cloud, and storm tracking, NASA Worldview and Zoom Earth update much more frequently than residential satellite maps.

 Table of contents